 In 2020, CFM's ESG Research Task Force conducted an in-depth survey of multiple ESG datasets, from more than fifteen third party vendors, with a number of objectives in mind.
-One of them was that given CFM strong conviction that the "Inevitable Policy Response" will create substantial risks and opportunities around climate change in the years to come, to
+One of them was that given CFM strong conviction that the "Inevitable Policy Response" will create substantial risks and opportunities around climate change in the years to come, to look for reliable emission data (Scope 1, 2 & 3) as well as indicators of absolute and relative ability of firms to withstand transition risks and physical climate risks.

 In view of the results obtained by the Research Task Force, and in order to start integrating ESG in a more substantial manner, at least as far as financially material factors are concerned, CFM's Sustainability Committee decided to enter into additional subscription arrangements with new ESG data vendors in order to build insights into climate related risks and opportunities, and to continue the search for other financially material ESG factor.
 The Sustainability Committee will continue on an ongoing basis to add new ESG data vendors to CFM's toolkit as they emerge.
-As their coverage and company specific content keeps improving, it is likely that we will end up subscribing to one of three biodiversity data vendors we have identified so far in the course of 2024 or 2025.
+As their coverage and company specific content keeps improving, it is likely that we will end up subscribing to one of three biodiversity data vendors we have identified so far in the course of 2025 or 2026.